wyattsamuelw/Data_projects_TripleTen/README.md

 Each project folder contains:
 - The original data files (Excel, CSV, etc.).
-- A detailed analysis report (Excel, Power BI, or Python scripts).
+- A detailed analysis report (Excel, Power BI, or Tableau).
 - A README file explaining the project, methodology, and findings.